jennndol/kfmngr/README.md

 # kfmngr
-KFShop point of sale project
+KFShop point of sale project is a project that is created for helping KFShop managing all of transactions in.